zeisler/markdown_ruby_documentation/README.md

 ##### `link_to_markdown` or `link_to`(klass_or_path, title: String)
 @param [Class, String, Pathname] klass_or_path
-  1. String or Class representing a method reference
+  1. String or Class representing a method reference ie. MyObject#call, MyObject.name
   2. Pathname representing the full path of the file location a method is defined
 @param [String] title is the link display value
 @return [String, Symbol] Creates link to a given generated markdown file or returns :non_project_location message.